PelleLille/hsl-docs/auth.rst

    * **disconnect** (boolean) Disconnect the client.
 The default is ``false``.
    * **reply_codes** (array) The array may contain *code* (number) and *enhanced* (array of three numbers).
 The default is pre-defined.

-.. function:: Reject([reason, [options]])
+.. function:: Defer([reason, [options]])

-  Reject the login request.
+  Defer the login request with a temporary (454) error.

-  :param reason: reject message with reason
+  :param reason: defer message with reason
   :type reason: string or array
   :param array options: an options array
   :return: doesn't return, script is terminated